Wallingford, Connecticut: History

 Established on October 10, 1667 by the Connecticut General Assembly, Wallingford was founded by a group of 38 planters and freemen.
 These early settlers chose a strategic location near the Quinnipiac River, which is now the area known as Main Street.
 By May 12, 1670, the settlement had grown to include 126 residents living in temporary housing, and by 1675, 40 permanent homes had been constructed.

 One of Wallingford's early settlers was Thomas Yale, an influential figure in the New Haven Colony and an ancestor of Elihu Yale, the benefactor after whom Yale University is named.
 Thomas Yale was a signatory of the Wallingford plantation covenant in 1667, marking the formal establishment of the town.

 In 1697, the town became the site of Connecticut's last witchcraft trial when Winifred Benham and her teenage daughter were accused of witchcraft.

 Born in Wallingford in 1724, Lyman Hall went on to become a prominent physician and statesman.
 Although he was born in Connecticut, he represented Georgia in the Continental Congress.
 Hall was one of the signers of the Declaration of Independence.

 As Wallingford entered the 19th century, it began to transform from an agricultural community into an industrial hub.
 The arrival of the railroad in the 1840s, specifically the New Haven and Hartford Railroad (later part of the New York, New Haven, and Hartford Railroad), further accelerated the town's growth.

 Wallingford became particularly renowned for its silver production, with companies like Hall, Elton & Co., Simpson, Hall, Miller & Co., and R. Wallace & Sons gaining national prominence.
 One of the key figures in this industry was Samuel Simpson, a local industrialist and philanthropist who played a pivotal role in Wallingford's rise as a center of silver manufacturing.
 Simpson, Hall, Miller & Co., which he co-founded, became one of the leading producers of silverware in the country.
 Samuel Simpson's contributions were instrumental in establishing Wallingford as a major hub for silver production.
-His company eventually became part of the International Silver Company, headquartered in the neighboring city of Meriden, which solidified the region's status as a global center for silver manufacturing.
+His company eventually became part of the International Silver Company, headquartered in the neighboring city of Meriden.